Rigorous, reproducible, extensible, data-driven model validation for science

 Tests are available for creation.
-The dashboard provides an opportunity to select test name, class, observation values, parameters, and add test description and tags.
+The dashboard provides an opportunity to select a test name, class, as well as observation values, parameters, descriptions, and tags.

-A user should have an ability to create, configure, and save custom set of tests for a particular model.
+A user should have the ability to create, configure, and save a custom set of tests for a particular model.

 Suite Scores is the dashboard built to incorporate and visualize the set of tests for each model.
 Filtered by either model or suite name, the table covers the average test score, its number, and time.